VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

 ### Planning

 Java is required.
-Java 1.7 is supported and recommended by EuPathDB, but any version that is compatible with Apache Tomcat should work. `gcc` is needed to compile C source code for a Tomcat binary. `make` is also needed.
+Java 1.7 is supported and recommended by EuPathDB, but any version that is compatible with Apache Tomcat should work. `make` and `gcc` ars needed to compile C source code for a Tomcat binary.
 The installation of these dependencies is not covered in this document.
 We will use `wget` and `links` as command line web clients but you can substitute other clients; however, the client probably needs to be running on the same server that TcIF is on because the Tomcat network ports used will most likely be blocked to external clients by a firewall.

 By following these instructions you will install Apache Tomcat and TcIF.
 Each of these products will be contained in their own directory.
 In this demonstration I will organize these two directories under a `tcif_trial` directory in my home account.